ACruzana/CYA_Game_MS2/README.md

 * [Pirate Voyages](https://www.piratevoyages.com/pirate-lingo/)

-Also a shoutout to my mentor on this project Maranatha A. Ilesanmi for providing guidance when needed.
+Also a shoutout to my mentor on this project [Maranatha A. Ilesanmi](https://github.com/mbilesanmi) for providing guidance when needed.

 ## Contact

 **E-mail:** a.cruzana88@gmail.com :technologist:

-**Slack-id:** U012EE0G6CR :speech_balloon: